fluxcd/website/content/en/flux/cheatsheets/sharding.md

 ### Bulk assign shards

-Instead of manual labeling each Flux resource with a shard key, use a top-level Flux Kustomization and automatically label all resources.
+Instead of manually labeling each Flux resource with a shard key, use a top-level Flux Kustomization and automatically label all resources.

 For example, assuming you want to assign a tenant to a particular shard, in the